Bob Bell, Director of the SAU at Pinehurst Program

 Our Commitment to Students

 We believe in providing students with the information they need to make informed decisions about their education.
-There’s no hidden fees or secrecy surrounding our tuition costs.
+There are no hidden fees or secrecy surrounding our tuition costs.
 We work to ensure our education is provided at a reasonable price.
-For the 2019-2020 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $300 per credit hour.
+For the 2020-2021 academic year, St. Andrews @ Pinehurst students can expect to pay a cost of $450 per credit hour, plus a $50 fee per course and a $525 fee for books per semester.

 Filing the Free Application for Federal Student Aid (FAFSA)